bracesoftware/DETUtils-Old/d_anticheat.md

 ### CheckPlayerMenu

 - Used to check player's menu ID shown.
-If mwnu ID player responded to is different from the menu ID shown to the player by the script, anti-cheat system will detect that and call **OnPlayerCheatDetected** with cheat type **CHEAT_TYPE_MENU**.
+If menu ID player responded to is different from the menu ID shown to the player by the script, anti-cheat system will detect that and call **OnPlayerCheatDetected** with cheat type **CHEAT_TYPE_MENU**.

 ```pawn
 public OnPlayerUpdate(playerid)